-Healthcare is one of the top industries in the state of New Hampshire.
-Nursing is a great career for individuals interested in healthcare since there is a projected 15% growth rate in job opportunities for registered nurses.
-The median annual salary for a registered nurse in Manchester, New Hampshire is $55,480 .
-There are a number of nursing schools in New Hampshire and many of them offer students the opportunity to pursue an online nursing degree.
+Healthcare is one of the top industries in New Hampshire, which makes nursing a great career for individuals interested in healthcare.
+The Bureau of Labor Statistics (BLS) projects the industry will grow 15% by 2026, and the median annual salary for a registered nurse in Manchester, New Hampshire is $58,486.
+There are numerous nursing schools in New Hampshire and many offer students the opportunity to pursue an online nursing degree.

-Those considering an online nursing degree have different options based on their educational level.
-RN programs in New Hampshire allow students to become registered nurses quickly.
-A bachelor's degree in nursing (BSN) is longer and more in-depth.
-Many employers now require their nurses to hold at minimum a BSN degree.
-Licensed nurses who wish to complete their bachelor's may enroll in an RN to BSN program.
+Those considering an online nursing degree can pursue multiple career options based on the extent of their education.
+RN programs in New Hampshire allow students to become registered nurses quickly, while a bachelor's degree in nursing (BSN) is longer and more in-depth.
+Many employers now require nurses to hold at minimum a BSN degree.
+Licensed nurses who wish to complete their bachelor's may enroll in an RN-to-BSN program.
 Upper-level programs include the master of science in nursing (MSN) and doctor of nursing practice (DNP).
 This page lists all on-campus and online nursing schools in New Hampshire.

 How to Become a Nurse in New Hampshire

 Licensing procedures to become a registered nurse in New Hampshire are similar to the requirements in other states.
-However, there are certain fees specific to the state of New Hampshire including an examination fee, a background check fee, an application fee, and the NCLEX-RN fee.
+However, there are certain fees specific to New Hampshire, including an examination fee, a background check fee, an application fee, and the NCLEX-RN fee.

 At minimum, an associate's degree in nursing is required to become a registered nurse, but many employers now require a bachelor's degree.
 Individuals with an ADN are also qualified to be a travel nurse or a school nurse.
-Students interested in becoming an advanced nurse like a nurse practitioner, nurse educator, or a clinical nurse specialist will need to obtain a master's degree in nursing.
-Students looking to become a certified nurse-midwife, nurse anesthetist, nurse practitioner, or clinical nurse specialist will want to pursue a doctoral degree in nursing.
+Students interested in becoming an advanced nurse like a nurse practitioner, nurse educator, or a clinical nurse specialist must obtain a master's degree in nursing.
+Students looking to become a certified nurse midwife, nurse anesthetist, nurse practitioner, or clinical nurse specialist will want to pursue a doctoral degree in nursing.
 Online nursing schools in New Hampshire offer all of these degree opportunities.

-Students interested in pursuing an online nursing degree at one of the nursing schools in New Hampshire will need to research the specific requirements of the school they will be attending.
+Students interested in pursuing an online nursing degree at one of the nursing schools in New Hampshire will need to research the specific requirements of the school they plan to attend.
 In order to be admitted to some BSN programs, students must already have an ADN.
 For MSN programs, students are required to maintain their nursing licensure.
-Nursing programs also require clinical hours in order to graduate and some of them also require fellowships or internships.
+Nursing programs also require clinical hours in order to graduate, and some require fellowships or internships.
 It typically takes two years to earn an ADN, four years to earn a BSN, two years to earn an MSN, and two additional years to earn a DNP.
-Students enrolled in one of the accelerated nursing programs in New Hampshire can complete their degree in a reduced amount of time.
+Students enrolled in one of New Hampshire's accelerated nursing programs can complete their degree more quickly.